Blayke Brailey: Background

 Brailey was born in Sydney, Australia.

 He played his junior rugby league for the Aquinas Colts.
-His older brother Jayden plays for the Newcastle Knights in the National Rugby League.
+His older brother Jayden is also a hooker who plays for the Newcastle Knights in the National Rugby League.

 Playing career

 2018

-Brailey played for Cronulla's feeder club side Newtown in the 2018 Intrust Super Premiership NSW grand final against Canterbury-Bankstown at Leichhardt Oval which Newtown lost 18–12.
+Brailey played for Cronulla's feeder club side Newtown Jets in the 2018 Intrust Super Premiership NSW grand final against Canterbury-Bankstown at Leichhardt Oval which Newtown lost 18–12.

 2019

 Brailey made his first grade debut in round 1 of the 2019 NRL season against the Newcastle Knights.

 Brailey played for Cronulla's feeder side Newtown in their Canterbury Cup NSW grand final victory over the Wentworthville Magpies at Bankwest Stadium.
 Newtown won the match 20–15 after extra-time.

 The following week, Brailey played in the NRL State Championship final for Newtown against the Burleigh Bears at ANZ Stadium which Newtown won on the final siren after trailing Burleigh 16–14 to win 20–16.